 1. Insurance Companies

 Insurance companies offer insurance to help spread the risk of default.
 You would go to an insurance company if you had a risky investment and wanted to mitigate your risk.

 2. Financial Advisers

-Financial adviser offer advice on your behalf.
+Financial advisers offer advice on your behalf.
 They save you understanding all the complexities of the financial markets and find you the best investment.

 3. Credit Unions